 I’ve always heard that the Margarita was invented at The Balinese Room by Santos Cruz for singer Peggy Lee.

-Today, I noticed this Facebook post that my friend Jack Morris, owner of Third Coast Gallery, shared that stirred up the debate.
+A while back, I noticed this Facebook post that my friend Jack Morris, owner of Third Coast Gallery, shared that stirred up the debate.
 What’s this about Paco’s in Taxco, Mexico?

 So, I did some Googling.
 We have lots of competition for that title!